Seeta Indrani

-Biography

 Performance

 After graduation as a dancer from the London Contemporary Dance School, Indrani took the role of Cassandra in the original 1981 West End production of Cats by Andrew Lloyd Webber.
 She then undertook various pieces of stage work, including seasons at the Royal National Theatre, The Royal Exchange, and the Royal Shakespeare Company.

 Indrani then took the role for which she is best known, WPC Norika Datta, in the ITV drama The Bill from 1989 to 1998.
 She was voted Best Supporting Actress by the Asian Film Academy in 1995, and best actress in 1996.
 In 2019, Seeta Indrani shared her memories of The Bill during an in-depth interview about her life and career.

 After leaving The Bill, she returned to the stage with roles in Cruel Garden with the Rambert Dance Company, played Ariel to Alec McCowen's Prospero in The Tempest, and at the London Palladium with Cyd Charisse.
 She also played the title role in “Aladdin” at the Wycombe Swan theatre, alongside Simon Bates as Abanazer.
 She was then invited on the first national tour in 40 years of Britain's oldest opera company, Carl Rosa Opera, playing Prince Orlovsky in Die Fledermaus.

 From October 2008 to March 2010 she appeared in the role of Dr. Lily Hassan on the BBC One daytime soap, Doctors.
 She portrayed Afia Khan's maternal aunt Shameem on EastEnders in 2011.
 In 2011, Indrani appeared as Brenda Kiely in the Sky1 comedy drama series The Café.
 In 2013, she made a guest appearance as DCI Stella Morton in the BBC One drama series Casualty in the episode "Badge of Honour".
 Indrani portrayed Harita in nine episodes of Catastrophe in 2015 and 2017.

 In 2020, she appeared in 3 episodes of The Show Must Go Online, playing the Duchess Eleanor of Gloucester in Henry VI, Part II, Gertrude in Hamlet and Goneril in King Lear.